preactjs/preact-www/content/en/guide/v8/switching-to-preact.md

 ### Build & Test

 **You're done!**
-Now when you run your build, all your React imports will be instead importing `preact-compat` and your bundle will be much smaller.
+Now when you run your build, all your React imports will be instead importing `preact/compat` and your bundle will be much smaller.
 It's always a good idea to run your test suite and of course load up your app to see how it's working.